BRUNTLANDS

 Made with 75% brown wheat flour (half way between wholemeal and white) from Mungoswells, and 25% Balcaskie Landrace wholemeal.
 The nubbly moist texture comes from addition of boiled Balcaskie Landrace wheat, and Evo Rye grains, both diverse crop mixtures grown in Fife for Scotland The Bread.

 This not-quite-white loaf is made with white flour from Mungoswells in East Lothian, blended with Balcaskie Landrace heritage wheat from Scotland the Bread for deeper flavour & nourishment.
-It also comes in a caraway version.
+Awarded Gold at the Scottish Real Bread Championship.
+It also comes in a caraway version, a lovely earthy flavour popular in German & eastern European breads.
+Silver award at Scottish Real Bread Champs.

 Spelt or Seeded Spelt Sourdough